Fillygons/fillygons/readme.md

 These are the special makefile targets which can be used in addition to the names of individual files to update:

 - `all`: Builds all files that can be built from any source files.
 This is the default target when running `make` without arguments.
-- `clean`: Removes all built files [1].
+- `clean`: Removes all built files [2].
 - `generated`: Generates all files generated by `generate_sources.sh`.
-- `dxf`: Converts all SVG files to DXF files.
+- `dxf`: Exports all SVG files to DXF files.
 - `stl`: Compiles all OpenSCAD files to STL files.
+- `asy`: Exports all configured SVG files to Asymptote files.
+- `pdf`: Compiles all Asymptote files to PDF files.

-[1]: This will not remove files for which the source file was removed.
+[2]: This will not remove files for which the source file was removed.
 There is no simple way to detect whether a file was previously built from a source file or if it placed in the `src` directory manually.

 ### Settings used for compilation